pubkey/rxdb/docs-src/adapters.md

 ## leveldown

 This adapter uses a [LevelDB C++ binding](https://github.com/Level/leveldown) to store that data on the filesystem.
-I has the best performance compared to other filesystem adapters.
+It has the best performance compared to other filesystem adapters.
 This adapter can **not** be used when multiple nodejs-processes access the same filesystem folders for storage.

 ```js
 // npm install leveldown --save